Lamb Shoulder Chops are so juicy and flavorful, plus they’re super easy to prepare. This is a guaranteed go-to, no-fail recipe.

 Lamb Shoulder Chops are best served with Mashed Potatoes and Garden Salad.

 Lamb Shoulder Chops are naturally more flavorful.
 The general lamb meat has a strong gamy taste to it and requires extra effort to bring out the right flavors.
-With Lamb Should Chops, the cooking process is much simpler, while providing an outstanding dish.
+With Lamb Shoulder Chops, the cooking process is much simpler, while providing an outstanding dish.

 How to Cook the Lamb Shoulder Chops